gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 NOTE: Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a verified GitHub identity when using `ContributeRecipe`.

-`ContributeRecipe` will prompt for your GitHub username and password a couple of times, do its magic and the end result will be a nice GoboLinux GitHub Pull Request which will hopefully get merged.
+`ContributeRecipe` will prompt for your GitHub username and password a couple of times (_see note about **2FA** below_), do its magic and the end result will be a nice GoboLinux GitHub Pull Request which will hopefully get merged.

 ### Configure `hub` to use `GITHUB_TOKEN` for authentication